Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 More criticism came in February during a scientific panel held in conjunction with the American Association for the Advancement of Science's annual meeting.
 The event took place at the Cuban Embassy in Washington, D.C.

 Several scientists on the panel said they are frustrated that the medical studies have so far omitted critical information.
 "Our concern is that none of the data was shared.
 We don't have access to the raw data," says Dr. Janina Galler, a professor of psychiatry at Harvard Medical School.
-"We don't have access even to the full sample size and how individuals were selected and why so many were not included in the study at the end of the day. "
+"We don't have access even to the full sample size and how individuals were selected and why so many were not included in the study at the end of the day."

 Another complaint was that the U.S. has had nearly two years to back up its claims of an attack but has yet to do so.